Eunsong/SpinDynamicsSimulator/README.md

      0      <i-1>0       J1_FM
      0      <j-1>0       J1_FM

 This completes our topology file for simulating Ferromagnetic Square lattice.
-Put all the above in a file topol.top.
+Put all the above in a file *topol.top*.